wm-demoapps/BrightBank/README.md

 Note :
-- **Mandatory to provied DdatabAse connection details.
+- Mandatory to provied Databse connection details. <a href="https://github.com/wm-demoapps/BrightBank/blob/main/BrightBankDB_bk_04_jan_2024.sql" target="_blank">Click Here</a> to get DB script
-- **Update the server properties directly in this path  src/main/webapp/WEB-INF/prefabs/<Prefab_name>/config/prefab-conf/prefabProperties.properties if you are unable to updaet from the Application UI
+- Update the server properties directly in this path  src/main/webapp/WEB-INF/prefabs/<Prefab_name>/config/prefab-conf/prefabProperties.properties if you are unable to updaet from the Application UI
-- ** For DashBoard and Crads Page value should be **Dashobard** and for SpendAnalasis it should be **FullSpendAnalysis**
+- For DashBoard and Crads Page value should be **Dashobard** and for SpendAnalasis it should be **FullSpendAnalysis**.
-- **Adde the aoikey for below properties in all the profiles
+- Adde the apikey for below properties in all the profiles
 ```
     prefab.ApplyManagedCard.rest.weavr.apikey.header.apikey=
     prefab.ManagedCardTransactions.rest.weavr.apikey.header.apikey=